MaximumReality/azul-story-cyoa/readme.md

 	1. Clone or download this repository
 	2. Keep index.html, all .mp4 videos, and .vtt subtitle files in the same folder
 	3. Open index.html in your browser (or via GitHub Pages)
-	4. Chat, choose adventures, roll the 🎲, and unlock stories
+	4. Chat, choose adventures, roll the 🎲, and unlock stories.

 ⸻